k5md/Boids/README.md

 You can find more  information on Wikipedia: http://en.wikipedia.org/wiki/Boids

-This implementation almost directly follows on www.kfish.org/boids/pseudocode.html , but provides neat GUI to increase flexibility - in real-time one can change coefficients, affecting boids behaviour.
+This implementation almost directly follows pseudocode on www.kfish.org/boids/pseudocode.html , but provides neat GUI to increase flexibility - in real-time one can change coefficients, affecting boids behaviour.
 The use of Kd-tree structure made it possible to support real-time simulation of numerous boids.

 Contents
 ---------------------